buff0k/Debian-11-Groupware/README.md

   ```bash
   nano /usr/local/bin/quota-warning.sh
   ```
-  And make it look like this:
+  And make it look like this (Note tha From: email line, change this to your postmaster address):
   ```bash
   #!/bin/sh
   PERCENT=$1